-Today, BACS’ mission is to uplift under-served individuals and their families by doing whatever it takes.
+Today, BACS’ mission is to uplift individuals, families, and communities by doing “whatever it takes.”

 For decades, BACS has steadily grown throughout California to meet the rising needs of communities.
 As an historical agency with comprehensive expertise in behavioral health & housing solutions, it is our founding commitment to do “whatever it takes” to meet the needs of our community.
 We are determined to growing ethically, hiring locally & hiring people with lived experience, and bringing person-centered care to every community where we work.

 BACS provides innovative behavioral health and housing services for teens, adults, older adults, and their families across the Bay Area.
-We envision a world where all people are healthy, safe, and engaged in community wellness, with access to quality housing.
+We envision strong neighborhoods where everyone is healthy and has an abundance of resources, meaningful relationships, and a place they call home.
 Every year, BACS makes a difference in the lives of more than 14,500 people.